Amplifying Feedback

 The danger of global heating amplification

-Feedback cycles can produce exponentially increasing phenomena, e.g., the feedback you often get when a person is talking into a megaphone, and a slight hum rapidly turns into a painful shriek.
-Also, the various climate feedbacks reinforce each other, each adding to the heating and threatening our nurturing climate.
-So, these global heating feedback cycles threaten self-perpetuating, exponential increases in global temperatures.
+Feedback cycles can produce exponential growth, e.g., the feedback you often get when a person is talking into a megaphone: a slight hum rapidly turns into a painful shriek.
+Also, the above global heating feedback cycles reinforce one another, each adding to the heating and threatening our nurturing climate.
+These cycles threaten self-perpetuating, exponential increases in global temperatures.
 A critical danger is that:

-• one feedback increasing global temperatures becomes dominant, leading to a cascade of similar feedbacks becoming dominant,
+• One of these heating feedback cycles becomes dominant, leading to a cascade of the other heating feedbacks becoming dominant,

-• humans cannot counter this heating as (1) stopping the use of fossil fuels only stops one source of carbon dioxide but does not decrease the levels of greenhouse gases in the atmosphere, and (2) geoengineering will not match the global scale of the many heating feedbacks, &
+• Humans cannot counter this heating as (1) stopping the use of fossil fuels only stops one source of carbon dioxide and does not decrease the levels of greenhouse gases in the atmosphere, and (2) geoengineering will not match the global scale of the many heating feedbacks, &

 We have co-evolved with our climate, so our current climate system suits human beings and the rich diversity of life on our planet.
 We must protect our climate system because global heating threatens our current climate, the global economy, political stability, human health, and the environment.